UAMS IDHI High-Risk Pregnancy Program

-- Need: Arkansas had high rates of low birthweight babies, and women in rural areas had difficulty accessing specialty obstetric care.
+- Need: Arkansas had high rates of low birthweight babies, and pregnant individuals in rural areas had difficulty accessing specialty obstetric care.

-- Intervention: The University of Arkansas for Medical Sciences created the IDHI High Risk Pregnancy Program to increase access to care for pregnant women in an effort to improve outcomes for high-risk pregnancies.
+- Intervention: The University of Arkansas for Medical Sciences created the IDHI High-Risk Pregnancy Program to increase access to care for pregnant individuals in an effort to improve outcomes for high-risk pregnancies.

-- Results: The program has increased access to care and reduced infant mortality for rural Arkansas women through a variety of programs and has been recognized by various organizations as a model program.
+- Results: The program has increased access to care and reduced infant mortality for rural Arkansas individuals through a variety of programs and has been recognized by various organizations as a model program.

 Evidence-levelEvidence-Based (About evidence-level criteria)